Tennessee turns to fans to raise money for new goalposts at Neyland Stadium - NewsBreak

 Anywho, turns out that in order to play next week’s game, we need goalposts on our field.
 Could y’all help us out?

-At the end of the tweet, the university included a link to a fundraising page , which said philanthropic annual gifts made to the My All Campaign would go towards the purchase of new goalposts.
+At the end of the tweet, the university included a link to a fundraising page , which said philanthropic annual gifts made to the My All Campaign would go towards the purchase of new goal posts.SEC fines Tennessee for fans rushing the field

-The donation page was tweeted at 2:19 p.m. on Sunday, but as of 4:19 p.m., the fund for new goalposts has already received $32,055, with is about 21% of its goal.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The donation page was tweeted at 2:19 p.m. on Sunday, but as of 4:19 p.m., the fund for that new goalposts has already received $32,055, which is about 21% of its goal.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0